bomonike/bomonike.github.io/ap-compsci.md

 4. Score high enough on AP (Advance Placement) exams by the College Board.

-## AP (Advanced Placement)
+## AP (Advanced Placement) for Computer Science

+The College Board conducts <a target="_blank" href="https://apcentral.collegeboard.org/courses">exams in 38 academic subjects</a>.
+Each year, some exams are retired and others are added.

-Within the STEM (Science, Technology, Engineering, and Math) category, for 2023/24 the College Board offered <a target="_blank" href="https://apcentral.collegeboard.org/courses/ap-computer-science-principles/compare-ap-computer-science-courses">two</a> Computer Science AP exams:
+Within the STEM (Science, Technology, Engineering, and Math) category, for 2023/24 the College Board offered <a target="_blank" href="https://apcentral.collegeboard.org/courses/ap-computer-science-principles/compare-ap-computer-science-courses">two</a> <a target="_blank" href="https://blog.collegeboard.org/difference-between-ap-computer-science-principles-and-ap-computer-science
+">different</a> Computer Science AP exams:

    * <a target="_blank" href="https://apcentral.collegeboard.org/courses/ap-computer-science-principles">"<strong>AP CSP</strong>" for the <strong>AP Computer Science Principles</strong></a> exam on the "Big ideas of computer science (including algorithms and programming)" (computational thinking and fluency).